 - Children will use their natural curiosity and engage in rich experiences that provide ‘possibilities’ to use their imagination, become increasingly ambitious, think critically and solve problems

-- Undertake fieldwork and gain first-hand experience
+- Undertake fieldwork and gain first-hand experience where possible

 - gain a knowledge and understanding of places in the world;